Wavell Plan & Shimla Conference-

 The Working Class Movements

-• There were some working class movements in second half of 19th century.
-However, they were impulsive and not very well organized.
+• There were some working class movements in second half of 19th However, they were impulsive and not very well organized.

 • The early nationalists had a lukewarm attitude towards the question of workers.
 This war because initially Congress wanted to focus on issues which were of common concern to all the people of India.